lange-martin/dp-global-xai/README.md

-# Code and Supplementary Material for Differentially Private Global Explanations
+# Code and Supplementary Material for Tailoring Differential Privacy to Any Explainer

-This is the repository for the code and supplementary material for the submission "Differentially Private Global Explanations -- Tailoring DP to Any Explainer".
+This is the repository for the code and supplementary material for the submission "Tailoring Differential Privacy to Any Explainer".

 # Code